Miserlou/Zappa/README.md

 ## Support / Development / Training / Consulting

-Do you need help with..
+Do you need help with:

 * Porting existing Flask and Django applications to Zappa?
 * Building new applications and services that scale infinitely?
 * Reducing your operations and hosting costs?
 * Adding new custom features into Zappa?
 * Training your team to use AWS and other server-less paradigms?

 Good news!
 We're currently available for remote and on-site consulting for small, large and enterprise teams.
 Please contact <miserlou@gmail.com> with your needs and let's work together!

 <br />
 <p align="center">